Conflicting loyalties drive a fault line through the French nation. Even the President is a target....Read More

 ‘David Longridge has skilfully blended fact and fiction to give a vivid picture of divided loyalties in a France on the brink of civil war over Algeria.’

 David Longridge is a writer with a wealth of experience and success in the real world.

-After school he worked for, and became, Chief Executive of Avis International, then second biggest car rental company in the World.
+After school he worked for, and became, Chief Executive of Avis International, the second largest car rental company globally.
 That was followed by a long stint in investment banking in the City of London.
-On retirement, he decided to release his creativity by writing books that were fictional, but in a historical setting of a period he loved.
+On retirement, he decided to release his creativity by writing books that were fictional, but in an historical setting of a period he loved.

-David works from his home in Malmesbury, England, with his wife Anna who is a practising artist.
-Her work can be found at http://www.annalongridge.com/
+David has a strong interest in French political and military history, this being the foundation for the four novels he has written to date.
+He works from his home in Malmesbury, England, with his wife Anna who is a practising artist. http://www.annalongridge.com/